microsoft/typespec/docs/language-basics/models.md

 #### `never`

-A record property can be declared as having the type never.
-This should mean that the record shouldn't be having that property.
+A model property can be declared as having the type never.
+This can be interpreted as the model not having that property.

 This can be useful in model template to omit a property.